Clicky

 PVP Specials

-PVP Heavy weapons meta
+PvP Heavy weapons meta

 Same as before, weapon categories consisting of only 1 or 2 exotics have been excluded.
 In this case, snipers, shotguns, and fusion rifles have been excluded: